 This fantastic guest blog is written by a brand new sex blogger – Quinn!
-Quinn goes by @OnQueerStreet on Twitter, and blogs about a whole bunch of sexy things.
-I was totally honoured that Quinn wanted to contribute a guest blog to me, and delighted that it explores so much of her internal wonderings on sex, sexuality and identity.
+Quinn goes by @OnQueerStreet on Twitter (and here on Patreon too!), and blogs about a whole bunch of sexy things.
+I was totally honoured that Quinn wanted to contribute a guest blog to me, and delighted that it explores so much of hir internal wonderings on sex, sexuality and identity.

 Discovering my sexuality

 Six years ago, I would have had no objection to going through life without ever being kissed.

 As I’m now extremely enthusiastic about talking, reading and writing about sex, and I have kissed some very cute humans, something has clearly changed.

 I grew up in a fairly isolated and pretty religious community, and I think this plays a part in how long it took me to unlock my sexuality.
 All around me, friends and classmates were falling in love and making out with each other.
 Girls agonised over whether boys liked them or not, and tried to find ways to hang out and flirt with their crushes.
 Me, though?
 I observed all this with at least a little confusion.

 You see, I had absolutely no interest in dating, kissing, fucking, or anything else sexual or romantic.
 I read YA fiction filled with girls who wanted to date boys, but what I was interested in was the dynamics of the relationship rather than the hand-holding.
 If there weren’t enough witty one-liners, I’d prefer reading books about best friends or sisters or dragons.